PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-13 17:33:42
+Last updated: 2024-04-13 17:34:14
-Random Quote: Gor Koresh: "This is no place for a child."
-Mando: "Wherever I go, he goes.
-I've been quested to bring him to his kind." - Din Djarin
+Random Quote: The men of Westeros are ever rushing.
+What good is this, I ask you?
+He who hurries through life hurries to his grave.  -  Salladhor Saan